Skip to content

 }

-On startup, generateOnBoot() regenerates all config files from stored JSON state.
+On startup, generateOnBoot() regenerates all config files from stored JSON state (WAF config, exclusions, rate limit rules).
 This means a full stack restart always picks up the latest generator output without requiring a manual deploy action.
 No Caddy reload is performed — Caddy reads the files fresh on its own startup.

 The Policy Engine is the heart of the WAF management layer.
 It translates high-level exclusion rules into ModSecurity SecRule directives that Coraza understands.